floorford/bootcamp--week-09--react/scripts/05-react-router/README.md

 - Wrapping it in `Route` allows you to just pass in props like normal
 - Notice that we are passing the `<Figure/>` component as `children` to `<Route/>`
 - Matches *(resource `Article.js`)*:
-	- If we want a part of the URL parameters to influence something inside the component or get passed in as a prop we can use a with `render` prop
+	- If we want a part of the URL parameters to influence something inside the component or get passed in as a prop we can use the `render` prop
+    - The render props contains a function
-    - Pass in the word `match` as a prop to this render prop function and
+    - Pass in the word `match` as a prop to the function
     - Inside we return the component we want to pass part of the url to
     - Use `match.params.<parameter>` as the value of the prop we pass down
 	```js